Evernote/android-job/FAQ.md

 ### Why does my job run while the device is offline, although I've requested a network connection?

 That's expected.
 The job should run once during a period or within the specified execution window.
 The timing is a higher requirement than the network type, which is more like a hint when it's best to run your job.
 To make sure that all requirements are met, you can call `.setRequirementsEnforced(true)`.
-This will make sure that your job won't run, if one checks fail, e.g.
+This will make sure that your job won't run, if one check fails, e.g.

 ```java
 new JobRequest.Builder(DemoSyncJob.TAG)